-The UNAA has teams situated across Australia.
-With a small core staff and over 150 titled volunteers we work together to inform, inspire and engage all Australians regarding the work, goals and values of the UN to create a safer, fairer and more sustainable world.
+The UNAA has teams across Australia, supported by the National Office in Canberra.
+Our over 150 volunteers work together to inform, inspire and engage Australians on the work, goals, and values of the UN to create a safer, fairer, more sustainable world.

 Choose a team to learn about our people